Ngizeh/rental-vacation/README.md

 ## Build with Vuejs and TailwindCSS.

-Live Preview of the finished App
+Live App of the finished App

 Check [Here](https://rental-vacations.vercel.app).